arabellaknowles/student-directory/README.md

 **The student directory script allows you to manage the list of students enrolled at Villains Academy.**

-The user is able to input names from the terminal, save the names to a csv file, load the names from the csv file and the list of students can be displayed in the terminal upon request.
-The user can select which file to save and load from.
+The user is able to input names from the terminal, save the names to a file of choice, load the names from a file of choice and the list of students can be displayed in the terminal upon request.
+This program also contains a quine, enabling the user to view the source code in the terminal.

 ## How to use ##